WooCommerce Conversion Tracking Guide

 Now, connect Google Analytics with your website.
 Not only does this provide you with tons of different conversion tracking, but it also installs your Google Analytics code on your site automatically.

-For more MonsterInsights setup instructions, refer to our guide on how to add Google Analytics to WordPress.
+For a complete tutorial on installing and setting up the MonsterInsights plugin, refer to our guide on how to add Google Analytics to WordPress.

 Step 3: Install MonsterInsights eCommerce Addon

-Next, you’ll also have to install the MonsterInsights eCommerce addon.
+Next, it’s time to install the MonsterInsights eCommerce addon.

 To do that, go to Insights and then click Addons.
 Now scroll down to eCommerce and click the Install button.